Bob Geldof: Personal life

 Geldof's longtime girlfriend and first wife was Paula Yates.
-Yates was a rock journalist, and later became the presenter of the music show The Tube which ran from 1982 to 1987.
+Yates was a rock journalist, and later became the presenter of the music show The Tube, which ran from 1982 to 1987.
 She was known for her in-bed interviews on the show The Big Breakfast from 1992.
 Geldof met Yates when she became an obsessed fan of The Boomtown Rats during the band's early days.
-They became a couple in 1976 when Yates flew to Paris to surprise him when the band was playing there.
+They became a couple in 1976 after Yates flew to Paris to surprise him when the band was playing there.

 Before they were married, the couple had their first daughter, Fifi Trixibelle Geldof, born 31 March 1983.
 She was named Fifi after Bob's aunt Fifi and Trixibelle because Yates wanted a 'belle' in the family.

-After 10 years together, Geldof and Yates married in June 1986 in Las Vegas, with Simon Le Bon (of Duran Duran) acting as Geldof's best man.
+After 10 years together, Geldof and Yates married in June 1986 in Las Vegas, with Simon Le Bon of Duran Duran as Geldof's best man.
 The couple later had two more daughters, Peaches Honeyblossom Geldof (known as Peaches Geldof) on 13 March 1989, and Little Pixie Geldof (known as Pixie Geldof) on 17 September 1990.
 Pixie is said to be named after a celebrity daughter character from the cartoon Celeb in the satirical magazine Private Eye, itself a lampoon of the names the Geldofs gave to their other children.

 In February 1995, Yates left Geldof for Michael Hutchence, the lead singer of Australian band INXS.
 Yates had first met Hutchence in 1985 when she interviewed him on The Tube.
 Geldof and Yates divorced in May 1996.
 Yates and Hutchence had a daughter, Heavenly Hiraani Tiger Lily Hutchence (known as Tiger), in July 1996.